kamiyo/multi-progress-bars/README.md

  * `percentage` `<number>` optional.
 The amount to increment by. default = `0.01`
  * `barColorFn` `<(s: string) => string>` optional.
 A function that transforms the bar.

+ Incrementing a task to above 1(00%) will automatically call `done` on it.

 ### `mpb.updateTask(name, options)`

 `name` `string` Task name.